 - Type in your Cloud Foundry API target URL, your Authentication endpoint, your Cloud Foundry Username, and Password.

-Dynatrace queries the following endpoints to detect organizations, spaces, and apps of your connected Cloud Foundry foundation:
+Dynatrace queries the following endpoints to detect organizations, spaces, and applications associated with your connected Cloud Foundry foundation:

 Dynatrace will query the following Cloud Foundry API endpoints to detect the organization property and attach it to related process groups: